uc-cdis/gen3.org/content/resources/user/access-data.md

 ### Downloading a Data File Using the Exploration Tool
-* One method of accessing metadata in a Gen3 data commons is using the data exploration tool in a web browser.
+One method of accessing and exploring metadata in a Gen3 data commons is using the data exploration tool in a web browser.
 This page can be reached by clicking "Exploration" in the top navigation bar or by navigating to the URL: https://gen3.datacommons.io/explorer.
+Here you can search for different facets and, depending on access rights and commons, download individual files.

 > __NOTE:__ The part of the URL above https://gen3.datacommons.io can be replaced with the URL of other data commons powered by Gen3.

 ![Exploration](Gen3_Toolbar_exploration.png)

-* The data exploration tool has a certain set of metadata properties that can be used as filters for selecting subsets of study subjects and data files.
+The data exploration tool has a certain set of metadata properties that can be used as filters for selecting subsets of study subjects and data files.

 ![Facets](Gen3_facets.png)